 The hunter arrived back to the doctor’s office far quicker than his test results.
 The man was carried into the surgery on a makeshift stretcher, convulsing.
 His temperature was sky high and his face was an explosion of oozing blisters.
-The puss was incredibly sticky and continued to weep without clotting.
+The puss was incredibly sticky and the sores continued to weep without clotting.
 The doctor transferred him to hospital on the spot.
-Unfortunately the team treating him didn't realise what they were dealing with and failed to place him in quarantine.
+Unfortunately, the team treating him didn't realise what they were dealing with, and failed to place him in quarantine.

 The hunter's condition worsened, blisters spread into the mouth - covering the gums and the tongue.
-The doctors were excited and frightened simultaneously because they were dealing with the unknown.
+The doctors were excited, and frightened, because they were dealing with the unknown.
 They tried to control the hunter’s temperature and swab away the puss that was ever-coming.
-Try as they might they could not keep up with the worsening condition, it was incredibly aggressive.
-When the blisters appeared in the man's trachea his lungs began to fill with puss until his breaths became gurgles.
-Before dawn the hunter drowned in his own body.
+Try as they might, they couldn’t keep up with the worsening condition.
+It was incredibly aggressive.
+When the blisters appeared in the man's trachea, his lungs began to fill with puss, until his breaths became gurgles.
+Before dawn, the hunter drowned in his own body.

 All quarantine measures recommended by the World Health Organisation were now being followed, but the virus found a way around them.
-The disease mutated and began surviving off the host.
-Nobody knew that at the time, not until the number of cases of Brazilian Fever began to sore.
-An epidemic was turning into a disaster.
-As the doctors discovered more about the virus they found it was infectious for seven days before any symptoms appeared and ended up killing over eighty percent of all infected patients.
+The disease mutated, and became much more infectious.
+The epidemic was turning into a disaster.
+As the doctors discovered more about the virus, they found it was infectious for seven days before any symptoms appeared, and in the end, eighty percent of all infected patients, died.
 Everyone agreed, BFV posed a real threat to the future of the human race.

-Inside the infected zone - riots, looting and civil unrest went unchecked.
-Air drops of food, water and medication were the only assistance from the outside world.
-When the hundreds of thousands of healthy people within the containment ring realised they'd been given a death sentence, the trouble really started.
-Huge crowds gathered at the barriers and the pleading masses were shot down by the battalions manning the barricades.
-Bodies piled up and remained where they were till a plague of flies feasted on the rotting flesh.
+Inside the infected zone - riots, looting, and civil unrest went unchecked.
+Air drops of food, water, and medication, were the only assistance from the outside world.
+When the hundreds of thousands of healthy people within the containment ring realised, they'd been given a death sentence, the trouble really started.
+Huge crowds gathered at the barriers but the pleading masses were shot by the solders manning the barricades.
+Bodies piled up, and remained where they were, till a plague of flies feasted on the rotting flesh.
 Nobody came to help.

-The ripples of infection became waves as the death toll rapidly spiked.
-Despite the precautions in the hospital the fever began to spread among staff and patients.
-Bodies were being incinerated until the numbers grew too large.
-Pits were dug and the mass burnings began.
-Bodies transported by dumper truck, not hearse.
-Three weeks passed before the first case appeared on the far side of the containment wall.
-One case was all it took to bring the leaders of the world together in unity.
-One case might spell the end for humanity.
+The ripples of infection became waves, as the death toll rapidly spiked.
+Despite the precautions in the hospital, the fever began to spread among staff, and patients.
+Bodies were being incinerated, until the numbers grew too large.
+Pits were dug, and the mass burnings began.
+Bodies were transported by dumper truck, not hearse.
+Three weeks passed, before the first case appeared on the far side of the containment wall.
+One case, was all it took to bring the leaders of the world together in unity.
+One case, might spell the end of humanity.

 By week eight of infection, the death toll stood at 9,756 with a further 25,000 believed to be sick or dying.
 World leaders commanded the entire of humanity to remain indoors.
-Containment had failed, all they could do now was try and kill the infected before they had a chance to spread the Fever any further.
-The world paused, commerce faltered as the days ticked by.
+Containment had failed, all they could do now was try and kill the infected before it spread further.
+The world paused, commerce faltered, as the days ticked by.
 Week nine brought what everyone feared most.
-The fever jumped an ocean and two cases were confirmed in mainland Europe.
-The following day the first appeared in Florida.
+The fever jumped an ocean, as two cases were confirmed in mainland Europe.
+The following day, a case appeared in Florida.
 The beginning of the end was in sight.

-Governments publicly cried for calm, but the sick began to vanish from the face of the earth.
-Rumours of eradication spiralled out of control as whole families, whole communities, disappeared.
+Governments publicly cried for calm, but the sick began to vanish in the night.
+Rumours of eradication spiralled out of control, as whole families, whole communities, disappeared.
 In the face of all man's efforts, BFV advanced undaunted.

-It was on week thirty three, that a group of twelve men, women, and children, walked from the wasteland of San Paulo.
-They were immune and word began to spread.
-They had survived in a church during the worst of the violence and insisted that God had saved them.
-Evangelists across the world declared a miracle, claiming, "A righteous man will walk through this plague without fear as long as his soul was pure and repentant."
+It was on week thirty-three, that a group of twelve men, women, and children, walked from the wasteland of San Paulo.
+They were immune, and word began to spread.
+They had survived in a church during the worst of the violence, they insisted that God had saved them.
+Evangelists across the world declared a miracle, claiming, "A righteous man will walk through this plague without fear, as long as his soul was pure, and repentant."
 An American preacher offered absolution's over the phone, a mere $12.99 per minute.
 Even in its darkest hour you can depend on humanity to sink even lower.

 "I don't care, I just want to go home.
 I want to go home NOW!" she said, starting to shout.
 She pulled away from him and began to open her door.

-"Julie, this is for the best," Austin said taking hold of her arm to stop her doing anything stupid while he kept the other on the steering wheel.
+"Julie, this is for the best," Austin said, taking hold of her arm to stop her doing anything stupid, while he fought to keep the Jeep on the road.